Marcia Morgan Files to Become NC House 19 Representative

 The youngest of four children raised by a single parent, Morgan learned first-hand the challenges faced by a woman forced to earn an adequate living.
 Through a combination of scholarships, work-study opportunities and $75/month from her deceased father’s social security benefits, Morgan “paid” her way through Texas Wesleyan College, earning a B.A. in Mathematics.

 As an undergraduate, Morgan worked in the fledgling Head Start program.
-After teaching for a year in the Fort Worth Independent School District, Morgan received a University Fellowship for graduate school at The Ohio State University where she simultaneously taught undergraduate classes while earning her Master’s and Ph.D.
+After teaching for a year in the Fort Worth Independent School District, Morgan received a University Fellowship for graduate school at the Ohio State University where she simultaneously taught undergraduate classes while earning her Master’s and Ph.D.
 Following graduation, Morgan was hired by Smith College in Northampton, MA as Director of Master’s Theses.

 “After two years at Smith, my life took a very different turn when I joined the Army,” Morgan said.
-“The military provided an entirely different set of opportunities than anything I had ever experienced, including assignments in Korea, Germany and The Netherlands.”
+“The military provided an entirely different set of challenges and opportunities than anything I had ever experienced, including assignments in Korea, Germany and the Netherlands.”
 Morgan’s military career placed her in jobs with ever-increasing levels of responsibility, and she was selected for command at every commissioned rank she held.

 Morgan’s military career included two tours at the Pentagon, including one with the Joint Chiefs of Staff.
 “Throughout the 25 years leading up to my retirement as a Colonel, the Army taught me how to stand strong through tough times, to care for my people and to prioritize scarce resources.
 It also taught me the importance of working together as a team to accomplish the mission at hand.”